Greater Port Arthur mourns, shares memories of 3 victims lost in fatal wreck - Port Arthur News

 Greater Port Arthur mourns, shares memories of 3 victims lost in fatal wreck

-Ariana Washington was set to be the eighth grade valedictorian at Tekoa Academy of Accelerated Studies STEM School graduation next month.
+Eriana Washington was set to be the eighth grade valedictorian at Tekoa Academy of Accelerated Studies STEM School graduation next month.

 Washington, 14, will still hold the title as the top student during the June 15 ceremony.
 But sadly, she will not be there.

-She, her mother Lamberia McDaniel, and Danny “Dani” Nichols Jr. died Thursday in a car crash when a suspected drunken driver hit their vehicle, authorities said.
+She, her mother L’Amberia McDaniel, and Danny “Dani” Nichols Jr. died Thursday in a car crash when a suspected drunken driver hit their vehicle, authorities said.

 Andonnia Lowe, campus administrator at Tekoa, knew Washington from the time she was in prekindergarten entering the school.
 She later taught her in second, third and sixth grades.